Medicare to still cover Avastin for breast cancer

+Feb 10 Interpublic Group of Cos Inc reported a higher-than-expected quarterly profit on Friday, citing lower taxes and increased international sales.

-The Medicare federal insurance program for the elderly and disabled will continue paying for Roche Holding's drug Avastin for breast cancer, despite the health regulator's decision to revoke approval.
+Nov 18 The Medicare federal insurance program for the elderly and disabled will continue paying for Roche Holding's ROG.VX drug Avastin for breast cancer, despite the health regulator's decision to revoke approval.

-The Food and Drug Administration said on Friday that Roche could no longer market Avastin for breast cancer in the United States.
+The U.S. Food and Drug Administration said on Friday that Roche could no longer market Avastin for breast cancer in the United States.
+[ID:nN1E7AH0PR]

 "Medicare will continue to cover Avastin," Don McLeod, spokesman for the Centers for Medicare and Medicaid, or CMS, said on Friday.